JPElectron/ip-cam-win-url-protocol/README.md

     or
     HTML "a href" link on a webpage such as axrtsp://<camera_ip> ... to open with Windows Media Player

 This method of rtsp/axrtsp URL opening VLC/Windows Media Player is desirable if you want a full-screen IP camera view to launch automatically on Windows.
-One use case is when you are viewing an IP camera view in webcamOnTop ( see: https://github.com/JPElectron/webcamOnTop ) but then want a button to make the same camera view load full-screen.
+One use-case is when you are already viewing an IP camera in webcamOnTop ( see: https://github.com/JPElectron/webcamOnTop ) but then want a link or button so the same camera view opens full-screen.

 Useful with home or business automation, for example...